patricklafrance/wmfnext-shell/README.md

 > **Note**
 >
-> To keep things simple, every shared assets will be added to a single shared package.
+> For the sake of this demo, every shared assets will be added to a single shared package.
 When developing a real application, we recommend splitting shared assets in multiple standalone packages to maximise dependency segregation, improve cohesion and minimize the scope of updates.

 👉 First, create the new shared project and add the `Session` type.